 Baby, it’s cold outside!
 Cold weather means no more green smoothies for awhile, at least not in the mornings.
-I was inspired recently by some of the cooked breakfast recipes in Dr. Fuhrman’s new Eat to Live Cookbook (read my review of the book here) to try making a breakfast stew instead.
+I was inspired recently by some of the cooked breakfast recipes and try making a breakfast stew instead.

 I had a bag of cranberries leftover from Thanksgiving that I used in my recipe, but you could substitute frozen wild blueberries instead.
 I love that this stew still allows me to get in a serving of vegetables in the morning, but the best part is how the sweetness of the butternut squash and the fruit melds together with the veggies into a gently sweet, filling, and warming meal.